 A Registrant granted an LOA is advised to maintain Professional Liability Insurance (E&O)/Liability throughout the period of leave.
 A Registrant on an LOA is encouraged to contact their E&O/Liability carrier to discuss change in practice status, as some carriers do have options of coverage for practice interruptions.
 Maintaining the E&O/Liability insurance coverage is to ensure that the Registrant is protected from any claim made against them with regards to an event that occurred prior to the LOA.
 Proof of E&O/Liability insurance will be required upon return to active practice.

 Application Process for Leave of Absence

-To apply for an LOA, a Registrant must complete the Leave of Absence Application, & pay processing fee as listed on the CVRP Fee Schedule.
+To apply for an LOA, a Registrant must complete the Leave of Absence Application, & pay fee as listed on the CVRP Fee Schedule.
 The LOA beginning date & the anticipated end date of the leave must be clearly noted on the application.

 Duration of Leave

 Duration of leave is dependent upon the type of LOA requested & circumstance of Registrant.
 If the leave goes beyond the dates approved, (if return to practice was originally anticipated before the Registrant’s annual renewal date), the Registrant must complete the application for LOA before or on the date of their annual renewal.
 Failure to do so will result in the assessment of registration penalty.

 Submission of Continuing Education requirements may be deferred to the end of the LOA period.
 Please note, this will shorten your next CEU period.
 A request for CEU extension must be made at least 15 days prior to the deadline.